-Non-responsive websites are fixed, which means that they can only be viewed perfectly on the screen of one device – a desktop or a laptop, for instance.
-Responsive websites, however, use flexible grids, images, and layouts.
-Instead of pixels, which distort when they move from one device size to another, responsive websites use proportions in all page elements.
+Non-responsive websites are fixed, which means that they can only be viewed perfectly on the screen of one device – either a desktop or a laptop, for instance.
+Responsive websites, however, use flexible grids, images, and layouts, instead of pixels, which distort when they move from one device size to another.
 A responsive website has flexible images, content, and design so that a single website is perfect for computers, tablets and phones.
 Images get resized relatively so that they retain their location and precision in the larger design no matter the device.

-Along with these, our designers at Python Stratford-upon-Avon also consider mouse and touch screen.
-Most people use mouse on a desktop or laptop, but use touch screen on a tablet or a mobile.
-Therefore, to make a website fully responsive, our designers also makes websites compatible for both mouse and touch screen.
+When creating responsive websites, our designers at Python also consider mouse gestures and touch screens.
+To make a website fully responsive, our designers ensure to make all of the websites we create fully compatible for both mouse and touch screen.

-Web design and development specialists at Python in Stratford-upon-Avon build responsive websites where:
+Web design and development specialists at Python build responsive websites where:

 Another issue when designing a responsive website is loading time.
 A computer can quickly display large images and heavy designs, but a mobile or a tablet may not.
-To make a responsive website load quickly even on smaller devices, smaller images can easily be used as replacement for larger images without the need to create entire websites for different devices.
-We at Stratford-upon-Avon and web designers around the world use Media Queries to achieve that flexibility.
+To make a responsive website load quickly even on smaller devices, optimised images can easily be used as replacements for larger images without the need to create entire websites for different devices.

-Based in Stratford-upon-Avon, Python’s team of web specialists undertakes web design and development that assimilates technology to create powerful designs that convert.
+Here at Python, Stratford-Upon-Avon, our team of web specialists undertake web design and development that assimilates technology to create powerful designs that always converts.
 Along with providing the best viewer experience, we also take care of SEO, marketing and branding so that your website gains visibility right from the start.
 Do not let your website go unnoticed in the presence of billion others.
-Get In Touch with Python, Stratford-upon-Avon.
+Get In Touch with Python.